Series 7 Episode 17 The Oyster Paradigm Part One Written by Peter Darwin

 Beth’s eyebrows shot up in surprise.
-“That’s like, 2000 episodes?
+“That’s like, two-thousand episodes.
 Must have taken a long time.”

 “It is a handy skill, I must admit.
 Can be a right pain in the neck sometimes, though, when I overload my circuits.”

 “I don’t think I would,” Beth mused.
-Beth thought it would be a good distraction.
+It would be a good distraction.
 She always liked having her brain on the go.

 “You watch Corrie, though.
 That anime stuff.
 And, I think —”